Privacy Policy

 • Updating the “Last Updated” date at the top of this Privacy Policy

-• Sending an email notification (for material changes)
+• Sending an email notification to the address associated with your account (for material changes)

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.